 Extreme or very severe oligospermia is diagnosed when the number of sperm per milliliter of ejaculated semen seen under the microscope is fewer than 1 million.

 Is oligozoospermia the same as cryptozoospermia?

 Both seminal alterations are characterized by a low quantity of spermatozoa in the ejaculate with respect to the reference value considered normal by the World Health Organization (WHO).

 A male has oligozoospermia when he has less than 15 million sperm per mL of ejaculate.
 On the other hand, the diagnosis is cryptozoospermia when the value of sperm concentration in the ejaculate is less than 100,000 spermatozoa per mL.

 What symptoms are associated with low sperm count?

 There are no particular symptoms linked to oligospermia.
-There exist no visible or noticeable symptoms such as pain, which means males are unable to know they have oligospermia until they find out with a SA.
+There exist no visible or noticeable symptoms such as pain, which means males are unable to know they have oligospermia until they find out with a semen analysis.
 In short, couples find it out when pregnancy does not occur after having been trying to conceive for a reasonable period of time and decide to undergo infertility testing.

 We make a great effort to provide you with the highest quality information.

 🙏 Please share this article if you liked it. 💜💜 You help us continue!